- Course Information

 Development of Organizational Leadership

 In this course, doctoral students will explore classic and contemporary approaches to organizational development.
-Students will define authentic leadership and effectiveness; and will explore what it means to work mindfully while applying principles of authenticity, integrity, and purposefulness.
-Doctoral students will explore preferred communication styles, cultivate relationship, develop strategies, and identify optimal strategies for organization growth and maturity.
-Students will be introduced to the doctrines of organization development, theory, and techniques.
-Attention will be given to organizational development in today's fast paced environments.
+Students will explore preferred communication styles, cultivate relationships, develop strategies, and evaluate optimal strategies for organizational growth.
+Finally, students will be introduced to the doctrines of organizational development, theory, and techniques.

 - Application Fee: $0